Subscription Cancellation Flow: Save 15-25% of Subscribers (With Examples)

 | **Too expensive** | Downgrade to a cheaper plan, or a time-limited discount (50% off for 2-3 months) | Addresses the value gap without losing the subscriber entirely |

-| Not using it enough | Pause for 1-3 months | Removes the payment while keeping the door open.
-25% of would-be cancellers take the pause option when offered |
+| **Not using it enough** | Pause for 1-3 months | Removes the payment while keeping the door open.
+At Codecademy, ~25% of would-be cancellers took the pause when offered |

 | **Switching to competitor** | Ask which competitor and why — this is intelligence, not a save opportunity | Low save rate, but the competitive intel is gold for your product roadmap |